CeGRIB/P_falciparum_WGS/README.md

 ## Trimming (Using Trimmomatic)
   a.
-Removing Low-Quality Bases
+Removing Low-Quality Bases\
   b.
-Eliminating Adapter Sequences
+Eliminating Adapter Sequences\
   c.
-Reducing Noise:
+Reducing Noise\
 Trimming can help reduce background noise and improve the overall quality of the data, leading to more accurate results in analyses such as variant calling and assembly.